 At first, she was just working out of our Phonics book, but she quickly got tired of just reading lists of words and asked if we had some REAL books she could read.

 Often, we’d read them together in the evening and the next day, she’d read it on her own to help her gain fluency and confidence.

-It’s been such a thrill to watch her reading really start to take off this summer and she’s so proud of herself now that she can read actual books.
+It was such a thrill to watch her reading really start to take off this summer and she was so proud of herself for being able to read actual books.

-Because she’s reading so much now, I’ve had to bulk up my collection of beginning reader books for her, so I was delighted to find out that Harper Collins is offering 2 FREE beginning reader books (you just pay $1 in shipping) from their I Can Read! books collection.
+Because she was reading so much, I had to bulk up my collection of beginning reader books for her, so I was delighted to find out that Harper Collins is offering 2 FREE beginning reader books (you just pay $1 in shipping) from their I Can Read! books collection.